 And Kenneth has loaned this masterpiece to the Art Institute so it can be on public display.

 4. When will you marry? by Paul Gauguin. $210 million

 Paul Gauguin may not have had success while he was alive, but his paintings have done rather well since then.

-Some years later the piece made its way to the collection of Rudolf Staechelin, a man that was friends with artists and that bought 20 impressionist and post-impressionist paintings in the years of the First World War.
+Some years later, the piece made its way to the collection of Rudolf Staechelin.
+Rudolf was a Swiss who was friends with artists.
+He bought 20 impressionist and post-impressionist paintings during the First World War.